microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/getters_setters.md

 </body>
 ```

-Notice that _myParagraph's_ text will stay the same, even though you know `.text()`can be used to change the text value of HTML elements.
+Notice that _myParagraph's_ text will stay the same, even though you know `.text()` can be used to change the text value of HTML elements.
 This is because when you call the function `.text()` without a parameter, the function will behave as a **getter** function. **A getter function is a function that _gets_ the value of a particular item and returns it**.
-This function returns the value of the text of the paragraph called _myParagraph_.
+In this example, the function returns the value of the text of the paragraph called _myParagraph_.
 To illustrate this, run the following code:

 ```javascript
 <script>